cybermouflons/gt-beginner-quest-2024/web/baby-flask/README.md

 ## Description

 I always loved being organized, so I decided to create a file manager that will help me keep my files in order.
 Please, don't mess with my files, I have a lot of important stuff in there!
 I mean you can't get the flag or something, right?
+Flag is at /flag-$RANDOM_CHARS.txt.